0x5am5/velvettrumpet/README.md

-# velvettrumpet
-Velvet trumpet Wordpress theme
+# Velvet Trumpet Wordpress theme

 This is the current Wordpress theme for the Velvet Trumpet website at - http://www.velvettrumpet.co.uk